Reading Time: 2 minutes

 An employee who is stretched too thin will prove less effective over time.
 After an extended period of being overworked, employees will be eager for a break.
 The chance to relax and recuperate is an excellent reward.
 What’s more, a rested employee can return to work more motivated and productive.

-Creating a travel incentive gives an employer the chance to improve their employees’ well-being.
+Creating a travel incentive allows employers to enhance their employees’ well-being.
 Taking top earners from a dreary winter to a sunny haven can make a huge difference.
 Beautiful weather, sunlight, and enriching, active activities create happier, healthier employees.
 Health and happiness make for better attitudes, which in turn drive productivity and can boost sales.

 Conclusion

-Travel incentives are a great away to reignite an employee’s motivation.
-These trips have proven results: a well-constructed travel incentive program can increase productivity by 18%!1 Not only that, it can produce a 112% ROI.2 Travel incentives are effective means of driving employee motivation, and this is good for your workers and your business.
+Travel incentives are a great way to reignite an employee’s motivation.
+These trips have proven results: a well-constructed travel incentive program can increase productivity by 18%!
+(1) Not only that, it can produce a 112% ROI.
+(2) Travel incentives are an effective means of driving employee motivation, and this is good for your workers and your business.

 Eloisa Mendez